lingchowc/GrocerEase/README.md

 # Student Smart Homes (SSH) Grocery System

+Set up xampp in your local repo, git clone "link" into your xampp htdocs.

 Goals: Users will be able to connect to partnered supermarkets so that users have access to the latest price and information of the products including promotional discounts.